Bealby/grandpas-pocket-watch-shop/README.md

 The Website needs to stand out from it's competitors by being rich in imagery and specific in product details.
-Creating a repair and valuation service for registered users will increase user loyalty to the Website and encourage them to return.
+Creating a repair and valuation service for registered users gives an added value to the Website an will increase user loyalty to the Website and encourage them to return.

 A mobile first approach will be instigated in the design